 The increased learning time which a classroom course provides also benefits the learner more because it provides a thorough base for understanding and more time to explore the course content.

 The course content as actually very similar.
-When you consider that a classroom course has regular conversation of up to 12 delegates, at least one break, and a tutor who is delivering the content in their own way (often including stories and past experiences) it becomes more feasible to understand where those two hours dissapear.
+When you consider that a classroom course promotes conversation between up to 12 delegates, at least one break, and a tutor who is delivering the content in their own way (often including stories, past experiences and group activities) it becomes more feasible to understand where those two hours disappear.

 But used in the correct circumstance, the short duration of an e-learning course isn’t a reason for it to be avoided – instead, it is a benefit to embrace.

 Now consider a different business, a recruitment agency working in an office block for example.
-Their insurance most likely won’t specify their employees need a specific course such manual handling, fire safety, DSE or stress awareness – so in most cases the employer won’t provide it all.
+Their insurance most likely won’t specify their employees need a specific course such manual handling, fire safety, DSE or stress awareness – in most cases the employer wouldn’t send the employees away to complete a classroom based course so e-learning is a great option.

-In reality the real comparison most of the time is not e-learning compared to classroom learning but e-learning compared to nothing!
+In reality the real comparison most of the time is not e-learning versus classroom learning but e-learning versus nothing!

-By using e-learning, organisations can cheaply, quickly and efficiently refresh the training of their staff with very little or no disruption to the business and little financial outlay.
+By using e-learning, organisations can quickly, efficiently and affordably roll out training to larger section of staff and refresh it more regularly with very little or no disruption to the business and little financial outlay.

 This is the really powerful benefit of e-learning.
 Not as a replacement to classroom training but as a supplement.

-So in summary, our verdict is simple.
-Classroom training should always be preferred when a learner is undertaking a new subject.
-But then in the following years while the certificate is ‘valid’ before expiry we believe learners should be making use of e-learning regularly to make sure they retain that knowledge.
+So in summary, my verdict is simple.
+Classroom training should always be preferred when a learner is undertaking a new subject or the content is of a high level.
+But then in the following years while the certificate is ‘valid’ before expiry I believe learners should be making use of e-learning regularly to make sure they retain that knowledge.